Introduction

 Detailed Explanation

 The primary purpose of a signal statement is to enhance readability and comprehension.
 By signaling what is to come, they reduce cognitive load on the audience, making it easier to process and retain information.
-They also contribute to the overall coherence of a piece of writing or speech, ensuring that ideas are connected logically.
+Plus, they also contribute to the overall coherence of a piece of writing or speech, ensuring that ideas are connected logically.
 Without signal statements, texts and speeches can feel disjointed or confusing, as the audience may struggle to understand the relationships between different points.

 Step-by-Step or Concept Breakdown